 1.1.2 Download the ResStock repository

-Go to the releases page on GitHub, select a release, and either git clone or download a zip of the repository.
-The master branch is under active development, so we recommend using the latest release for production runs.
+Go to the repository page on GitHub and either git clone or download a zip of the repository.
+Make sure that you have checked out the master branch of the repository.

 1.1.3 Developer instructions